How to get Error Line Number in c# Exception [Complete Guide]

 Using Symbolic Debugging Techniques

-Symbolic debugging techniques involve leveraging debugging symbols, which contain additional information about the code, such as variable names and line numbers.
-By using a symbolic debugger, developers can correlate exception information with the corresponding symbols, providing a more comprehensive and accurate debugging experience.
+Symbolic debugging techniques involve leveraging debugging symbols, which contain additional information about the code.
+This can include things such as variable names and line numbers.
+By using a symbolic debugger, you can correlate exception information with the corresponding symbols, thus providing a more comprehensive and accurate debugging experience.

 Leveraging Profiling Tools to Identify Performance-Related Issues

-Profiling tools not only offer performance insights but can also assist in error analysis by providing detailed runtime information.
+Profiling tools not only offer performance insights but can also help in error analysis by providing detailed runtime information.
 Profilers can track method execution, resource usage, and even capture stack traces when exceptions occur.
-This information, combined with error line numbers, allows developers to identify performance-related issues and potential causes of exceptions.
+This information, combined with error line numbers, allows you to identify performance-related issues and potential causes of exceptions.

-By analyzing profiling data alongside error line numbers, developers can uncover patterns or performance bottlenecks that contribute to the exception.
-This holistic view enables targeted optimizations and enhances the overall performance and stability of the application.
+By analyzing profiling data alongside error line numbers, you can identify patterns or performance bottlenecks that contribute to the exception.
+Having a holistic view enables targeted optimizations and enhances the overall performance and stability of the application.

 Automating Error Line Number Extraction through Static Code Analysis